draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-08-30-do-not-go-quietly-by-jason-sizemore-and-lesley-conner.md

 Highlights among these are Dee Warwick's Nobody Lives in the Swamp, which queers a rusalka of Slavic folklore and relocates her to Amsterdam; Cassandra Khaw's What We Have Chosen to Love, where the male Chosen One delegates the heroic challenges he's presented with to more suitable combatants (his wife, for example); and Eugenia Triantafyllou's April Teeth, which reimagines the mythology of the tooth fairy in a thrillingly horrifying way.

-Other stories that terrified and entertained me in equal measure were the ones that portray scarily plausible dystopic solutions to current concerns, and undesirable outcomes of developing technology.
+Other stories that terrified and entertained me in equal measure were the ones that portray scarily plausible undesirable outcomes of developing technology, and dystopic solutions to current concerns.

 Of these, I most liked Jo Miles' Choose Your Truth, where rival factions compete for people's (measurable) attention by creating convincing fake news and discrediting their opponents' narratives; and Russell Nichols' Rage Against the Venting Machine, where people can release their anger in public booths which promise to convert it to energy in the near future &ndash; and are conveniently located to defuse the people who have the most to be angry and protest about.